MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/qsort-s.md

 |-------------|---------------------|
 |`qsort_s`|\<stdlib.h> and \<search.h>|

-For additional compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md) in the Introduction.
+For additional compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).

 **Libraries:** All versions of the [CRT Library Features](../../c-runtime-library/crt-library-features.md).